Tackle these 5 bite-size holiday break organizing projects to keep you sane during the chaos of the holiday break!

 Aaaaahhhh, much better!

-HOLIDAY BREAK ORGANIZING PROJECT #3: KITCHEN UTENSIL DRAWER
+PROJECT #3: ORGANIZE KITCHEN UTENSIL DRAWERS

 This drawer is another one of those areas that requires fairly regular maintenance in our house and has been neglected…plain and simple.
 It’s been really getting on my nerves this past month, with baking and cooking kicking into high gear during the holidays.
 This week really is the perfect time to give the kitchen utensil drawer a once over.